 Learn different approaches to completing a translation project

 Compare and discuss multiple translations of one work

 Get an overview of the translation field

 Practice translating work in a supportive and knowledgeable environment

 This workshop is geared to writers with little or no experience translating foreign-language literature into English, but would like to try.
 You need not be fluent or even a comfortable speaker to get started, but need a working knowledge of a non-English language (at least the equivalent of a semester or two of a language).
 In this workshop, you get a sense of different approaches and theories around translation by comparing multiple translations of the same work.
 We discuss the contemporary translation landscape in the US and how you can contribute to it.
 You also gain tips and resources on the practice of translation itself.
 Students have the opportunity to practice translating in a supportive community of peers.

-This course uses remote instruction.
-As such, instructors use Zoom to offer live class meetings at the designated class meeting time.
-Students must be present at course meeting times as each student’s final grade may include scores for participation.
+This course is held via video teleconference.
+As such, instructors use Zoom to offer a live class meeting at the designated time.
+Students must be present at the course meeting time to participate in the class.

 Speak to a program representative.
 Hours: Mon-Fri, 8am-5pm.